 An advisor in the Student Success Center can help identify courses that will most likely transfer to your next College or University.
 The Registrar’s Office can also provide helpful resources as well.
 There are many transfer agreements in place between Penn Highlands and other institutions that make transferring easy.
 The receiving institution always has the final authority about the acceptance of transfer credits.
 This is why it is very important to contact the receiving institution directly for a final credit evaluation.

-Only you can make that decision.
-However, we do provide some “shopping” opportunities.
+Only you can make that decision; however, we do provide some “shopping” opportunities.
 First, we host at least one transfer event each year.
 Representatives from 20+ higher education institutions visit our campus at the same time to talk to students about their respective schools.
 Second, we invite institutions to visit us on an individual basis.
 A transfer counselor or admissions representative may visit once or several times a year to have more focused discussions with students about their transfer plans.
-Finally, the institution offers a credit bearing course entitled Introduction to Transfer (TRN115) that helps to guide students in determining the best colleges and programs of study for their career interests.

 While Pennsylvania Highlands Community College may have accepted credits you earned at other post-secondary institutions that does not guarantee that your next institution will do the same.
 You must provide an official copy of each of your transcripts to the senior institution for appropriate consideration of credit equivalencies.